dasmith/IsisWorld/README.md

 ## Loading the client

-You can control the agent running the key-bindings (press `4` to have a list of all keybindings appear on the screen) or by writing a client that connects to the simulator using XML-RPC.
+You can control the agent running the key-bindings (press `4` to have a list of all keybindings appear on the screen) or by writing a client that connects to the simulator using [XML-RPC](http://en.wikipedia.org/wiki/XML-RPC).
+Client libraries are available for many languages.

 ### Running commands through an XML-RPC client: